 - Transit – up to $15,000 – higher limits available

 - Blueprints and Construction Documents – up to $20,000

 - Trees, Shrubs, and Plants – located at the covered job site and being planted or installed as part of the construction project

 The coverage information outlined here is a guideline only.
 Please refer to the issued policy for full terms, conditions, exclusions, and limitations.
 In the event of a conflict between this document and the issues policy, the policy will control.

 - Insurance company subsidiaries or affiliates of AIG

-Building owners and general contractors look to Builders Risk insurance to protect a project during construction against physical damage due to fire, wind, theft, vandalism and other perils.
+Building owners and general contractors look to Builder’s Risk and Remodeler’s Risk insurance to protect a project during construction – from the ground up or a remodel – against physical damage due to fire, wind, theft, vandalism and other perils.
 It’s important for insurance brokers to ensure that the construction contract outlining the project and the coverage they secure work hand-in-hand.
 The construction contract provides the requirements for insurance coverage, along with indemnity provisions and waivers of subrogation.
 It also identifies who is to be insured under the policies, and, in some cases, limitations on liability.
 Following are several considerations to keep in mind when looking to place coverage: